 The Louisiana Talent Imperative commits to greater college affordability, particularly for low- and moderate-income Louisianians.
 Postsecondary credentials are necessary for getting and keeping a good job, and cost should not prevent talented individuals from accessing them.
-Even as this link between credential and opportunity has intensified, the cost to the student has skyrocketed as institutions have had to rely more heavily on student-paid tuition and fees rather than state resources.
+Even as this link between credential and opportunity has intensified, the cost to the student has skyrocketed as institutions have relied more heavily on student-paid tuition and fees rather than public support.

-The figure below illustrates recent trends in higher education funding in Louisiana, showing a near-inversion in levels of state funding and tuition and fees even as total dollars remained flat.
-This indicates that in less than a decade the funding burden has shifted from 70% state-funded to 30% student-funded to 70% student-funded to 30% state-funded.
+The figure below illustrates recent trends in higher education funding in Louisiana, showing a nearinversion in levels of state funding and tuition and fees even as total dollars remained flat.
+This indicates that in less than a decade the funding burden has shifted from approximately 70% statefunded/30% student-funded to 70% studentfunded/30% state-funded.